raoshishira/BAS-School/src/content/about/-index.md

 # Gallery
 gallery:
-  title: Built with Vision.
-Rooted in Purpose.
+  title: Built with Vision </br> Rooted in Purpose
   images:
     - "/images/about/gallery1.webp"
     - "/images/about/gallery2.webp"